souravbapari1/crm-meradhan/replit.md

-# BondCRM - Online Bond Provider Platform
+# MeraDhan CRM - Online Bond Provider Platform

 ## Overview

-BondCRM is a production-grade, horizontally scalable Customer Relationship Management application for an Online Bond Provider Platform (OBPP) in India.
+MeraDhan CRM is a production-grade, horizontally scalable Customer Relationship Management application for an Online Bond Provider Platform (OBPP) in India.
 The application is built using a modern full-stack TypeScript architecture with a focus on security, scalability, and compliance with SEBI regulations.

 ## User Preferences